BuyMyBeard/shady/README.md

 ShadyInteractive(
   shady,

+  // This vec2 uniform will hold normalized
-  // Will get normalized coordinates of interactions
+  // coordinates of the latest interaction.
   uniformVec2Key: 'inputCoord',

-  // A callback that is called on interaction
+  // A callback that is called on interaction.
   onInteraction: (coord) => print('Was interacted at $coord'), )
 ```